ericachen1/ericachen1.github.io/_posts/2022-05-01-spanish project.md

 ---
 layout: post
-title: "Spanish II Final Project"
+title: "Spanish Final Project Website"
 subtitle: "travel blog of art in NYC"
 background: '/img/posts/time-square-art-post.jpg'
 ---

 ## Background
-The following is a project I worked on during Spring 2022 after having completed two semesters of Spanish.
-The prompt was to visit and introduce five art displays in NYC from a Spanish speaking country.
+The following is a project I worked on during Spring 2022 after having completed two semesters of college Spanish.
+The prompt was to create written summaries and record audioguides for five art displays in NYC by artists from one Spanish speaking country of our choice.

+## React
+The React website incorporates components that takes in user input (title, location, image URL, type, description, year, style) to display on the site.

 [Link to Blog Website](https://ericachen1.github.io/proyecto-arte/)